 Mt.
 Hood and Columbia River Gorge

 Tamanawas Falls, locally pronounced “ta-MAH-na-was,” is a breathtaking 110-foot lava cliff waterfall in the Gorge — a popular visitor attraction.
 It comes from the Chinook word for a friendly spirit and became its official name in 1971.
-The land has ties to the Confederated Tribes of Warm Springs and the Confederated Tribes of Grand Ronde, as well as the Wasco and the Wishram.
+The area is within the ceded lands of the Confederated Tribes of Warm Springs.

 Tamanawas Falls Trail